shreyasrye/geekmarks/README.md

 For an even faster approach, you can use the *Binary with active learning and a model in the loop* recipe, `ner.teach`.
 This leaves most of the annotation to the model, and you are only consulted to accept or reject labels that the model is unsure about tagging.

-When using a brand new or blank model, annotating is slightly more tedious.
+When using a brand new or **blank** model, annotating is slightly more tedious.

+Prodigy has two recipes that can be used for annotation with a new model:
+- Fully manual --> Raw data is annotated by you by highlighting and clicking on text; the `ner.manual` command is used to do this.
+- Manual with suggestions from patterns -->

 ## Training and Evaluation